 Andrew spent his high-school years in the school's library lost in the worlds of Andre Norton, Robert Heinlein, and Isaac Asimov.
 Reading in turn led to writing, with the first draft of The Portal Adventures originally completed to read to his two sons at night.
 Now his children have left home he lives in Perth with his wife, one dog, and sixty four gold fish.

 Andrew is presently the Principal of Hague Publishing, established in 2011 as an independent publisher of Science Fiction and Fantasy.
 Registered in Western Australia, it publishes original work by Australian and New Zealand authors.

 Previously Principal for the Davies Literary Agency, Andrew was also editor and publisher of The Western Australian Year Book for a number of years, in addition to being the editor and a writer for Afterlife - the on-line magazine for Atmosphere users.

-A passionate reader of Alternate History Andrew is presently working on completing a series of trilogies based on the Cross-Temporal Empire, following the Clemhorn siblings and their cousins the Perics.
+A passionate reader of Alternate History Andrew is working on completing a number of additional series of trilogies based on the Cross-Temporal Empire.